prilr/cloudlinux-documentation/docs/cloudlinuxos/limits/README.md

 :::

 :::tip Note:
-Kernel memory accounting is disabled by default on CloudLinux OS 7/8/9 systems due to incompatibility with the kmodlve kernel module.
+Kernel memory accounting is disabled by default on CloudLinux OS systems due to an incompatibility with the kmodlve kernel module.
 This feature may trigger long timeouts in the kernel in highly loaded systems that can lead to kernel crashes.
-CloudLinux OS 7 kernel is compiled without it, while in the 8 and 9 systems we use `cgroup.memory=nokmem` kernel parameter in the CL’s tuned profiles and you can enable it by changing our profile (may be overwritten after update) or supporting your own one.
+CloudLinux OS 7 kernel is compiled without it, while in CL8+ we use the `cgroup.memory=nokmem` kernel parameter in the CloudLinux tuned profiles.
+You can enable it by modifying our tuned profile (which may be overwritten after an update) or creating your own.
 :::

 ### Troubleshooting